-Introduces early childhood development through activities and experiences in nursery, prekindergarten, and primary programs.
+Introduces early childhood development through activities and experiences in early childhood, pre-kindergarten, kindergarten, and primary programs.
 Investigates classroom organization and procedures, and use of classroom time and materials, approaches to education for young children, professionalism, and curricular procedures.
+Functional literacy in the English language; reading at the 12th grade level.
 Lecture 3 hours per week.